annjkai/justjava/README.md

 # justjava
-Creating the Udacity JustJava app
+Creating and modifying the Udacity JustJava app.